How to divide and repot a waterlily

 Care for your waterlilies 1 2 3 4 5 6

-You can repot a waterlily in Spring when actively growing.
+You should repot a waterlily in Spring when actively growing.

 Signs a waterlily needs repotting: